 Here are some factors that could negatively affect your success with distance learning courses:

+Questions about some of the terminology used in this quiz?
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
 Dr. Randall S. Hansen is founder of Quintessential Careers, one of the oldest and most comprehensive career development sites on the Web, as well CEO of EmpoweringSites.com.
 He is also founder of MyCollegeSuccessStory.com and EnhanceMyVocabulary.com.
 He is publisher of Quintessential Careers Press, including the Quintessential Careers electronic newsletter, QuintZine.
 Dr. Hansen is also a published author, with several books, chapters in books, and hundreds of articles.
 He’s often quoted in the media and conducts empowering workshops around the country.
 Finally, Dr. Hansen is also an educator, having taught at the college level for more than 15 years.
 Visit his personal Website or reach him by email at randall(at)quintcareers.com.
 Check out Dr. Hansen on GooglePlus.